Plagiarism Checker vs AI Detector: What Is the Difference?

 AI-written content often produces entirely original text that hasn’t been published anywhere.
 This means it can pass a plagiarism check in many cases.

-However, AI generated content is also considered plagiarism since it’s not your original work.
+However, AI-generated content is also considered plagiarism since it’s not your original work.
 That’s why more schools, universities, and publishers are now pairing plagiarism checkers with dedicated AI detection tools.

-How Accurate Are AI Detectors?
+How Accurate Are AI Plagiarism Checkers and AI Detectors?

 ᴀᴅᴠᴇʀᴛɪsᴇᴍᴇɴᴛ